 Most important of all is to simply keep your kitchen clean.
 Kitchens are very easy to get messy, and quick!
 If you allow the mess to pile up, it will become that much more cluttered.
 Keep everything in its place and off the tables once you are finished cooking and your kitchen will never feel cluttered.

-Get creative with your ideas.
+These are just a few useful kitchen organization tips to help you get organized and help you avoid common kitchen organizing mistakes.
+Also, don’t be afraid to get creative with your ideas.
 There will always be many methods for keeping your kitchen looking beautiful and organized.